DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

       - *Object interaction*: Pressing a button, pulling a lever, using a disposable item, etc.
       - *Inspect*: Detection or Investigation vs. GM-determined DR; learn something about an opponent or the terrain.
-      - *Convince*: Bluffing vs. GM-determined DR; convince an opponent to change their course of action
+      - *Convince*: Bluffing vs. GM-determined DR; convince a target to change their course of action
       - *Recall*: Knowledge vs. GM-determined DR; determine if a character knows a specific piece of information

    3. **Major**